 Typically, restraint of trade provisions stipulate that an ex-employee shall not engage in activities that are in competition with the business interests of the employer within a specified geographical area and for a specified timeframe.
 In this way the restraint of trade, the general public policy and the provisions of Section 22 of the Constitution of South Africa, Act 108 of 1996, which provides for an individual’s freedom of trade, are harmonised.

-- If so, does the employer’s interest way up qualitatively and quantitatively against the interest of the ex-employee, that the latter should be rendered economically inactive and unproductive?
+• If so, does the employer’s interest weigh up qualitatively and quantitatively against the interest of the ex-employee, that the latter should be rendered economically inactive and unproductive?

 The information contained in this site is provided for informational purposes only, and should not be construed as legal advice on any subject matter.
 One should not act or refrain from acting on the basis of any content included in this site without seeking legal or other professional advice.
 The contents of this site contain general information and may not reflect current legal developments or address one’s situation.
 We disclaim all liability for actions one may take or fail to take based on any content on this site.